SocialQu/Branding/docs/v.0.0.7/To Do.md

     - [ ] Separate tweets by 7 day periods.
     - [ ] Get two similar data objects one for each week.
     - [ ] Compute the trend by comparing both objects.
+    - [ ] Iterate until all tweets are fetched.
+    - [ ] Use only last week tweets for the rest of the metrics.

  3. [ ] Colors on trends.
  4. [ ] Editorial